africanmoose/digitalgarden/src/site/notes/1x - References/11 Notes/11.03 Ideas/The speaker is the source of information not the visual aids.md

 ---
-{"dg-publish":true,"permalink":"/1x-references/11-notes/11-03-ideas/the-speaker-is-the-source-of-information-not-the-visual-aids/","title":"Speaker is the source not the visual aids","dgShowBacklinks":false}
+{"dg-publish":true,"permalink":"/1x-references/11-notes/11-03-ideas/the-speaker-is-the-source-of-information-not-the-visual-aids/","title":"Speaker is the source not the visual aids"}
 ---